-- 1.1 On 3 April 2017, a Disciplinary Tribunal was established in accordance with Article 18.1 of the IAAF Constitution.
-Its role, among other things, is to hear and determine all breaches of the Integrity Code of Conduct in accordance with the Rules and Regulations. - 1.2 The Integrity Code of Conduct came into effect on 3 April 2017.
-It applies to various persons and entities (called Applicable Persons) and sets out Integrity Standards intended to protect the integrity, authenticity and reputation of Athletics. - 1.3 These Rules set out, in Part A: General, the composition of the Disciplinary Tribunal and how it is administered (applicable to all Doping and Non-Doping matters) and in Part B: Non-Doping, to the procedures for Non-Doping Violations brought before it under the Integrity Code of Conduct. - 1.4 The procedures for Doping Violations brought before the Disciplinary Tribunal under the Integrity Code of Conduct are set out in the Anti-Doping Rules. - 1.5 These Rules also apply to proceedings concerning any alleged violation of the Former Code of Ethics or any predecessor codes of ethics which are brought before the Disciplinary Tribunal in accordance with the transition provisions of the Integrity Code of Conduct.
+- 1.1 On 3 April 2017, a Disciplinary Tribunal was established in accordance with Article 18.1 of the 2017 IAAF Constitution.
+Its role, among other things, is to hear and determine all breaches of the Integrity Code of Conduct in accordance with the Rules and Regulations. - 1.2 The Integrity Code of Conduct came into effect on 3 April 2017 and has since been amended by the IAAF Council with effect from 1 January 2019.
+It applies to various persons and entities (called Applicable Persons) and sets out Integrity Standards intended to protect the integrity, authenticity and reputation of Athletics. - 1.3 These Rules set out, in Part A: General, the composition of the Disciplinary Tribunal and how it is administered (applicable to all Doping and Non-Doping matters) and in Part B: Non-Doping, the jurisdiction of the Disciplinary Tribunal and the procedures for Non-Doping Violations brought before it under the Integrity Code of Conduct. - 1.4 The procedures for Doping Violations brought before the Disciplinary Tribunal under the Integrity Code of Conduct are set out in the Anti-Doping Rules. - 1.5 These Rules also apply to proceedings concerning any alleged violation of the Former Code of Ethics or any predecessor codes of ethics which are brought before the Disciplinary Tribunal in accordance with the transitional provisions of the Integrity Code of Conduct.